Vasco-Luz/OSAD/README.md

+This repository is done by an IC enthusiastic with some experience with CADENCE DESIGN SUIT and TSMC 65nm, TSMC 180 and UMC 180 analog designs.\

 OSAD or Open Source Automatic design are test scipts behing developed in order to automate analog design of open source tools.\
 You need xschem installed and the open PDKS and ngspice, and magic.
 This only works in linux/wsl.\
 A setup nix that solves instalation of the tools and automatizes the instalation flow is in the works.\